celestiaorg/celestia-app/specs/src/specs/shares.md

 [Padding](#padding) shares are added to the `k * k` matrix to ensure:

 1. Blob sequences start on an index that conforms to [non-interactive default rules](../rationale/data_square_layout.md#non-interactive-default-rules) (see [namespace padding share](#namespace-padding-share) and [reserved padding share](#reserved-padding-share))
-1. The number of shares in the matrix is a perfect square (see [tail padding share](#tail-padding-share))])
+1. The number of shares in the matrix is a perfect square (see [tail padding share](#tail-padding-share))

 ## Share Splitting

-Share splitting is the process of converting a blob into a set of shares.
+Share splitting is the process of converting a slice of bytes (typically a blob) into a set of shares.
 The following steps are taken to split a blob into shares:

 1. // TODO